gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 (runnable code at https://replit.com/@gbmhunter/rust-playground#examples/peripherals.rs)

+A pattern similar to this is followed by most PACs and HALs provided for microcontrollers.
+You'll be calling `take()` on peripheral objects to claim ownership of them, giving you the ability to use them in your application.

 Another thing Rust can do is provide compile-time checks that hardware has been configured properly based on how the code uses it.
 The Embedded Rust Book has this to say:

 > When applied to embedded programs these static checks can be used, for example, to enforce that configuration of I/O interfaces is done properly.
 For instance, one can design an API where it is only possible to initialize a serial interface by first configuring the pins that will be used by the interface.